 Will the production need to sell the transferable credits (like Georgia or Connecticut) on the open market, or will the network?
 Will the production company have to pay any application of issuance fees?
 Who will pay for the CPA if a party audit is required (which quite a few states do require BTW)?

 All very important questions for the sake of budgeting and creating the cost for your project even before you step foot on location!
 But make no mistake, either way the accounting work of flagging your local purchases, payroll, additional forms, and reports will fall on the production company's shoulders.
-So crew up and crew up well for accounting 100%!
+So crew up well.

 Land the incentives